-Transportation Management System: Functionality, Benefits & Implementation Success Guide
+Transportation Management System (TMS): Functionality, Benefits & Implementation Guide

 Often, companies start their quest in optimizing their logistics and supply chain management strategy by implementing a transportation management system (TMS) to improve their company’s cost and service structure for freight movements, while also bringing full transparency to all inbound and outbound product moves for its supply chain stakeholders.

 The TMS functionality, configuration, implementation and cost have significantly improved to the buyer’s favor in recent years making it a viable supply chain management solution for just about every company.
 Prior to the advent of software-as-a-service (SaaS) cloud TMS, the TMS was only an option for the largest shippers in the industry because acquisition, implementation and ownership costs were prohibitively high.

 Because the software-as-a-service cloud TMS software has allowed shippers of every size access a TMS for their business, the TMS market has had explosive growth with the expectation of the TMS market increasing continuing and expected to be 4 times larger between now and 2025 by reaching $4.9 billion in sales.

 SaaS TMS systems have reduced the barriers to entry with lower upfront costs, easier maintenance, access to multiple upgrades of best practices and an overall simplification of IT infrastructure requirements.
 But with free markets always looking for business growth opportunities, the growth potential has brought more TMS solutions to market making it very difficult to decide which provider is the best solution.

 Adding to the difficulty of the decision process is how the new TMS will be implemented and integrated within current company dynamics to build a supply chain solution that will bring a competitive advantage.

 The supply chain idea, as it relates to a TMS, is a new thought because the technology has risen to a level of more than a system to optimize freight cost and service KPI’s.